The Consequences of Student Loan Default

 - Family Federal Education Loans are in default when they are 330 days past due

 Once student loans are in default, the consequences can be long-lasting.
-Here is some of what can happen when student loans go into default:
+Here is some of what can happen:

 - The entire outstanding balance, including interest, becomes due immediately.

-- Loans are no longer eligible for deferment, forbearance or forgiveness.
+- Loans are no longer eligible for deferment, forbearance or student loan forgiveness.

 - You can no longer choose a repayment plan.